JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ## What's next

 Navigation 3 is covered in-depth on the Android Developer portal.
-Sometimes this documentation uses Android-only examples, but fundamental guidance and navigation principles are the same for Multiplatform:
+While some of the documentation uses Android-specific examples, the core concepts and navigation principles remain consistent across all platforms:

 * [Overview of Navigation 3](https://developer.android.com/guide/navigation/navigation-3)
   with advice on managing state, modularizing navigation code, and animation.